Zlika/theodore/README.md

 ### :computer: Thomson models

 By default, the core tries to guess the required Thomson model based on the name of the file loaded (e.g. saphir_to8.fd will switch to TO8, pulsar_mo5.k7 will switch to MO5 and so on).
 The fallback is to emulate a TO8 computer.
-Using the "Thomson model" option you can force the emulation of a particular model (currently: TO8, TO8D, TO9, TO9+, MO5, MO6), or use "Auto" for the default "best guess" behavior.
+Using the "Thomson model" option you can force the emulation of a particular model, or use "Auto" for the default "best guess" behavior.

 ### :rewind: Save states & Rewind